abu-naser/CryptMPI-A-Fast-Encrypted-MPI-Library/README.md

  automake version... >= 1.15
  libtool version... >= 2.4.4

-To get the above package you could use get-lib.sh
+To install the above package you could use get-lib.sh

 After installing, set the path for the above packages.